 Work samples are a representation of your artistic work created within the last five years.
 This is the most important part of your application, as it will be the primary point of review.
 Keep in mind that the panel reviews a large volume of material in quick succession; therefore, it is very important that you present your work clearly and in a quality that best represents your practice

 We do not recommend applicants combine multiple independent work sample images into one image file (for example: including 4 non-connecting image files together in a grid format).
 Each application can only have up to 10 artworks represented through the image work samples.
 Images of diptychs, installations, and multi-part works are accepted.

 File name: label each image starting with a number 01 through 10, followed by the title of the work, ex.
 01_Landscape.jpg.
 Do not include your name.

 File size: No larger than 4.0 MB (each image)

 File format: .jpg

-You will receive an automatic confirmation notification from Submittable once your application has been successfully submitted.
+*If you do not receive an email from Submittable in your inbox, be sure to check your Spam inbox.
 If you do not see this confirmation, please contact [email protected].